the-turing-way/the-turing-way/Chapter_Version_Control.md

 ### The problem

-Once you've finished up some work on a branch you need to add it to your main project (or any other branch).
+Once you've finished up some work on a branch you need to integrate it to your main project (or any other branch).

 ### The solution